thisisagile/easy/README.md

 Some of the properties of `Movie` have decorators, such as `@required`.
 These decorators can be used to validate the object, using the separate `validate()` function.

+## Enumerables
+Most modern programming languages support the use of enumerables.
+The goal of an enumerable is to allow only a limited set of values to be chosen for a particular property or passed as a parameter of a function, or its return type.
+Although this seems trivial, there are some drawbacks to using enumerables.

+First of all, in most language, you can not inherit from enumerables.
+As a result, if you define an enumerable in a library, and would like to add values to it in another repository, this is not possible.
+If you would, as we do in **easy** support a list of scopes, we could have created an enumerable `Scope`, with the scopes we see.
+However, if you use **easy** and would like to add your own scopes, this is not possible with a default enumerable.

+Secondly, in most language (Java not included), enumerations only have two properties, the name and the index of its items.
+Of you would want to have some more properties on you enumerations, or add some behavior, an enumerable is not your best bet.

+And thridly, and perhaps the most dangerous one, if you persist your enumerables to a storage facility (a database for instance), enumerations are usually stored using their index.
+This makes the data hard to interpret.
+After all, what does scope `2` really mean?
+But even worse, if you would add more items to your enumerable later on, the index of the items might alter, and hence the stored data gets a different meaning, often without noticing.

+Therefore, **easy** provides an `Enum` class, which is both extendable and allows you to define meaningful identifiers for your items, and also add additional properties.
+And still, the behaviour of enumerables created using the `Enum` class, is still comparable to traditional enumerables.
+Here's the `UseCase` enumerable from **easy** as an example.

+    export class UseCase extends Enum {
+      constructor(readonly scope: Scope, name: string, id: string = stringify(name).kebab) {
+        super(name, id);
+      }

+      static readonly Main = new UseCase(Scope.Basic, "Main");
+      static readonly Login = new UseCase(Scope.Auth, "Login");
+      static readonly Logout = new UseCase(Scope.Auth, "Logout");
+      static readonly ForgotPassword = new UseCase(Scope.Auth, "Forgot password");
+      static readonly ChangePassword = new UseCase(Scope.Auth, "Change password");
+    }

+The class `UseCase` has five items, such as `UseCase.Main` or `UseCase.ChangePassword`.
+The constructor has an additional property `scope`, which the `Enum` class does not have, but it calls on the constructor of its superclass to actal make it work.
+All instance of enumerables have a property `id`, which is used to store the enums, when used as property on entities, or for comparison.

 # Process
 The process layer contains use cases, that model your process.